vipplovve/GAIze-Sport/README.md

 python GAIze-Sport.py
 ```

+> [!IMPORTANT]
+> GAIze-Sport is developed strictly for academic, research, and educational purposes.
+It is a proof-of-concept for localized AI in sports science.
+This software is not intended for commercial broadcasting, sports betting, or other such applications.
+Any use of this tool to facilitate unauthorized data scraping or betting-related analytics is strictly prohibited.
+The software is provided "as-is" without any warranty.
+The author assumes no responsibility for any tactical, physical, or legal consequences resulting from the application of these AI-generated insights.

 ## 📜 Attribution & License
 Copyright © 2026 Viplove Tyagi.
 This project is licensed under AGPL-3.0.
 Models were trained and fine-tuned using CC-BY footage from lozzzproductionz (Football) and SportsAlgo (Basketball).
 Full information available in Datasources.md.